On the critical Caffarelli-Kohn-Nirenberg type inequalities involving super-logarithms

 Recently M. Sano and F. Takahashi established in \cite{ST} the CKN-type inequality with logarithmic weights in two dimensions using the nonlinear potential theory.
 In \cite{ho3,ho4,ho5} we also revisited the CKN inequality and extended them to the case with non-doubling weights.
 Interestingly, the framework in \cite{ho4} not only unifies non-critical and critical cases, but also makes it possible to study the critical case in greater depth.
 For more information on the CKN-type inequalities and relating inequalities see \cite{CKN, m, ho1, ho2}.
 On the other hand, the super-logarithms have been introduced and developed by \cite{AHN-2012,FO,AHN-2014, AHN-2014-2}.
 Intuitively, the super-logarithms are defined as concave functions that grow more slowly than all poly-logarithms and they are realized as arbitrarily and infinitely iterated logarithm functions.
 They have been applied to the refinement of the Hardy inequalities by finding infinitely many missing terms in \cite{AHN-2014, AHN-2014-2} and the analysis of weighted $L^p$-boundedness of convolution type integral operators in \cite{FO}.

-In this paper we will improve the critical CKN-type inequalities represented by (\ref{CKNc}) by using super-logarithms as weights, and in certain cases the best constants of them will be determined.
+In this paper we will {improve the critical CKN-type inequalities represented by (\ref{CKNc}) by using not only poly-logarithms but also super-logarithms as weights instead of $|x|^{p-n}$ on the left side,} and in certain cases the best constants of them will be determined.
 To do this we use recent results on the CKN-type inequalities from \cite{ho4} instead of the nonlinear potential theory, and a generalized rearrangement of function from \cite{hk3}.

 This paper is organized in the following way: \S 2 provide the basic and essential knowledge of this paper.
 In the first \S2.1, super-logarithms are reviewed from \cite{AHN-2012}.
 Next, \S2.2 reviews CKN-type inequalities in the new framework from \cite{ho4}.
 Finally, in \S2.3 we recall a generalized rearrangement of function from \cite{hk3}.
 After these preparations, { as preliminary results,} \S 3 gives critical CKN-type inequalities { involving poly-logarithms as weights.
 Then,} in \S4, we state the critical CKN-type inequalities involving super-logarithms and also give proofs of them. {Moreover,} \S 5 gives further results.